tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster-v2.md

 header-img: "img/kubernetes.png"
 ---

+Let's deploy the REST application from a previous post into a KIND cluster using the new Kubernetes Gateway API.

 ---

 > This is the second of three posts exploring creating, testing, deploying, and observing a non-trivial REST application created using Spring Boot: